opencog/atomspace/Design-Notes.md

 		(ConsumerNode "input-for-flattener")
 		(ProducerNode "output-from-sorter"))
 ```
-The difficulty/impossiblity of definining the `ProducerNode` indicates
+The difficulty/impossiblity of defining the `ProducerNode` indicates
 that it does not exist.
-Thne naming ambiguity of Input/OutputLink
+Then naming ambiguity of Input/OutputLink
 indicates that it is neither, or both.
 The examples all were of the form
 ```
    (PipeLink
 		(NameNode "named output")
 		( ... producer ...))
 ```
-Here, the producer, producing anonymouos, unnamed values via calles to
+Here, the producer, producing anonymouos, unnamed values via calls to
 it's `Producer::execute()` method, has a name assigned to that output.

 The consumer takes several forms: